barrucadu/memo.barrucadu.co.uk/memos/interesting-research.markdown

 - Haskell Symposium (Haskell)
 - International Conference on Testing Software and Systems (ICTSS)
 - International Conference on Tests and Proofs (TAP)
+- International Symposium on Software Testing and Analysis (ISSTA)
 - Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)
 - Journal of Functional Programming (JFP)